 Another critical component to check is the anode rod.
 This “sacrificial rod” protects your water tank from rusting.
 If the rod is significantly corroded, it may mean the tank is nearing failure.
 Additionally, evaluate the emergency drain pan and piping to ensure they are in good condition and won’t cause future issues.

 Carolina Home Cash Offer has over 10 years of experience in home renovations, including water heater assessments.
 They recommend detailed insights from home inspectors or repair specialists to ensure a thorough evaluation.
 Seeking professional advice can provide you with a clearer picture of whether your current water heater needs replacement.
+During a home inspection, the water heater’s condition will typically be assessed, and any issues found could impact the sale of your home.

 Expected Life Span of Water Heaters